 -

 Bring a large pot of salted water to a boil.
-Add the pasta and cook until al dente according to the package directions.
-2 minutes before the pasta is done cooking, add the asparagus.
+Add the pasta.
+Refer to the package directions and set the timer for 2 minutes less than the time specified for al dente pasta.

 -